Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Experiment

-\textbf{Ablation study.} In Tab.\ref{state_selection}, we perform a set of experiments to analyze the impact of different representation selections on DyVTE.
-In this table, various tokens are used as the token status in Eq.\ref{hyp-net}.
-As shown in Tab.\ref{state_selection}, when relying on image-only tokens, the model tends to remove all visual tokens at a later stage, specifically after the $21$-st layer.
-Using the ``\emph{mean text}'' token status allows for an earlier exit from the layers.
-When only the ``\emph{last text}'' token is used, DyVTE removes all visual tokens prematurely, \emph{e.g.}, the $17$-th layer, resulting in a more obvious performance drop of 1.0\% on average.
-For combinations of two representations, we can observe that the ``\emph{mean text + last text}'' is more effective.
-Specifically, it removes visual tokens at the about $17$-th layer, while causing only a 0.5\% performance drop.
-On the other hand, using a combination of visual token statuses, \emph{i.e.}, ``\emph{mean Visual} + \emph{last visual}'', yields results similar to using a single visual representation, with visual tokens being retained until the $21$-st layer.
-Overall, these results well confirm the use of text token status for dynamic visual-token exiting in MLLMs.
+\textbf{Ablation study.} In Tab.\ref{state_selection}, we perform a set of experiments to analyze the effectiveness of different token status for DyVTE.
+In this table, various tokens are used as the token statuses in Eq.\ref{hyp-net}.
+As shown in Tab.\ref{state_selection}, when using only image-related tokens, the model tends to remove all visual tokens at a later stage.
+Specifically, the average exit layer are $21.4$ and $21.2$.
+Using the ``\emph{Mean Text}'' token leads to an earlier exit from the layers, but still retains the computation redundancy.
+When only the ``\emph{Last Text}'' token is used, DyVTE removes all visual tokens too early, \emph{i.e.}, at the $17$-th layer, resulting in an obvious performance drop, \emph{i.e.}, performance drops by 1.0\% on average.
+For combinations of two representations, we can observe that the ``\emph{Mean Text + Last Text}'' is the most effective way.
+Specifically, it removes visual tokens at about $17$-th layer, while causing only a 0.5\% performance drop.
+On the other hand, using a combination of visual token statuses, \emph{i.e.}, ``\emph{Mean Visual} + \emph{Last Visual}'', yields results similar to using a single visual representation.
+In this way, the visual tokens are retained until the $21$-st layer.
+Overall, these results confirm that the key to judging whether visual tokens have a necessary impact on the prediction lies in the status of text tokens.